-- 1. All new residential developments must achieve as a minimum the equivalent of Code for Sustainable Homes Level 4 for water efficiency (105 litres per person per day). - 2.
-Proposals for non-residential development must be accompanied by a water conservation strategy, which demonstrates a minimum water efficiency standard equivalent to the BREEAM standard for 2 credits for water use levels unless demonstrated not practicable. - 4.18 The NPPF states that planning should support the transition to a low carbon future in a changing climate, and to achieve this should seek ways to radically reduce greenhouse gas emissions, actively support energy efficiency improvements and use nationally described standards when setting any local requirements for a building's sustainability. - 4.19 The Council is relying on the planned changes to Building Regulations anticipated to come into force in 2013 2014 and 2016, which will progressively improve the energy efficiency requirements of new homes.
+- 1. All new residential developments must achieve as a minimum the equivalent of Code for Sustainable Homes Level 4 for water efficiency (105 litres per person per day). water efficiency equivalent to 110 litres per person per day. - 2.
+Proposals for non-residential development must be accompanied by a water conservation strategy, which demonstrates a minimum water efficiency standard equivalent to the BREEAM standard for 2 credits for - 4.18 The NPPF states that planning should support the transition to a low carbon future in a changing climate, and to achieve this should seek ways to radically reduce greenhouse gas emissions, actively support energy efficiency improvements and use nationally described standards when setting any local requirements for a building's sustainability. - PM/SC/4/F

+The Council is relying on the planned changes to Building Regulations anticipated to come into force in 2013 2014 and 2016, which will progressively improve to set the energy efficiency requirements of new homes.
+Previously it had been the Government's intention that all new dwellings would be required to be zero carbon from 2016; however in the publication of Fixing the Foundations - Creating a More Prosperous Nation (published in July 2015), the Government made it clear that it does not intend to proceed with this.
 These changes will mean that the Building Regulations requirements for energy efficiency in 2013 2014 will correspond roughly with the carbon reduction requirements of the Code for Sustainable Homes (CfSH) Level 4 and in 2016 with Level 5.
+There are no planned changes at the national level to improve water efficiency requirements.
+The Government has created a new approach for the setting of technical standards for new housing, including relating to water efficiency.
+The web based planning practice guidance (PPG) states that local planning authorities have the option to set additional technical requirements exceeding the minimum standards required by Building Regulations in respect of water efficiency where there is a clear local need.

-There are no planned changes at the national level to improve water efficiency requirements. - MC/4/06 - The Cambridge Water Company area is in an area of serious water stress as designated by the Environment Agency.
+- 4.20 The Cambridge Water Company is in an area of water stress as designated by the Environment Agency.
 The average person in the UK uses 150 litres of water per day.
 Water is a finite resource, and abstraction can have environmental costs.
 Cambridge Water Company's Resources Management Plan shows that beyond 2035, without additional resources or greater efficiency, the need for water to serve development will be greater than currently available supply.
 Cambridge Water Company are carrying out an enhanced programme of installing water meters to encourage reduced water use and are raising awareness of the need to save water. - 4.21 Reflecting these local circumstances the policy requires higher water efficiency standards than the national Building Regulations.
 The efficiency measures required can be delivered at relatively low additional cost.